Calsign/APDE/README.md

 APDE is based entirely on the Android mode for the PDE.
 Before you dive too far into coding, be sure to read through the [Android Processing wiki page](http://wiki.processing.org/w/Android)... except, skip the parts about installing the SDK.
 You should only look for the differences in the language between "normal" mode and Android mode because these carry over to APDE.

-APDE runs on Android versions 2.3 Ginegerbread to the latest version (currently 4.4 KitKat).
+APDE runs on Android versions 2.3 Gingerbread to the latest version (currently 4.4 KitKat).
 Theoretically, I could have supported earlier versions of Android, but Processing only supports 2.3+.
 In 2.3, the app will appear slightly different when compared with the "newer" versions (Android 3.0+, which introduced the Action Bar design pattern).

 I have tested the editor on my Samsung Galaxy S4 running 4.3 and my Asus Nexus 7 running 4.4.
 I have limited ability to test on devices beyond these two, as I (and my family) don't own all that many Android devices.
 I have successfully tested the app in the 2.3 emulator, but it ran in to problems of its own, due to it being an emulator.